The days of the TSA Transportation Security Administration’s controversial “enhanced” pat-downs may be numbered.

 In a letter to TSA Administrator John Pistole, Transportation and Infrastructure Committee Republican leader John Mica and Aviation Subcommittee top Republican Tom Petri called for a review of the pat-down procedures.

-Here’s the letter in its entirety.
+Here’s the letter on the TSA pat-downs in its entirety.

 Dear Administrator Pistole: